adamdipardo/jekyll/test.md

 permalink: "/test/"

 ---
-This is a test page.
+This is a test page...